 Decisions regarding transfer should be made by senior staff in both the transferring and receiving paediatric units.
-The Major Trauma Networks have agreed an immediate transfer policy regarding patient referrals to the Major Trauma Centre - see Section 3.
+The Major Trauma Networks have agreed an immediate acceptance policy.

-The referring team may require clinical advice regarding stabilization and transfer.
-This may be facilitated by Embrace via the conference call system.
-When transport is provided by the referring hospital team the principles of safe transfer should be followed - please refer to Section 19.
+The referring team may require advice regarding stabilisation and transfer, and this can be facilitated via Embrace via the call conference system.
+When transport is provided by the referring hospital teams the principles of safe transfer should be followed - please refer here to Section 19.

-Special considerations in SCI:
+Special Considerations in Transferring a patient with SCI:

-- The transferring team should have the skills and equipment to manage deterioration on route - A properly immobilised spinal injured patient can be transferred at normal road speeds sudden acceleration and deceleration should be avoided - Pay attention to pressure areas and skin care
+- The clinical team transferring the patient should have the skills and equipment to manage deterioration on route and consideration should be given to the level of spinal injury when assessing this risk. - A properly immobilised spinal cord injured patient can be transferred at normal road speed and sudden acceleration/deceleration should be avoided. - Particular attention should be given to skincare and pressure areas